-The application of science and ICT has been given high priority in teaching and learning.
-The curriculum will help pupils to acquire knowledge and skills which will enable them to apply science and technology in solving daily problems.
-The curriculum emphasizes the use of ICT to enrich teaching and learning process.
-Pupils have the opportunity to use technology in learning all subjects so as to develop skills in practising and using different technological devices.
+The application of ICT has been given high priority in teaching and learning.
+The curriculum will help pupils to acquire knowledge and skills to enable them apply science and technology in solving daily problems.
+The curriculum emphasizes the use of ICT in teaching and learning.
+Pupils have the opportunity to use technology in learning all subjects to develop skills for practising and using different technological devices.

-2.6.5 Inclusive and competency-based curriculum
+2.6.5 Inclusive and competencies-based curriculum

-The curriculum is based on building competencies which include knowledge, skills and attitude.
-The competencies in each class have been defined to meet the educational needs of the growing child.
+The curriculum is based on building competency in knowledge, skills and attitude.
+It is also based on continuous assessment and requires the pupil to reflect on the level of competency that he or she has acquired.
+This type of assessment encourages the pupil to be active and to learn independently.
+The curriculum has departed from subject content to building competencies, which include knowledge, skills and attitudes.
+The competencies in each class has been defined, and it aims at the educational needs of the growing child.
 The pupil is the focal point of learning.
 Therefore, the emphasis has been directed at enabling the pupil to learn how to study and build the habit of learning throughout his or her life.
 Talented pupils who will have shown special creative abilities will be allowed to develop them further.
 Those with disabilities will be given special assistance.
-Moreover, this curriculum enables pupils to learn by participating in different activities out of the classroom such as games, creative arts, subject clubs and income generation.
+This curriculum enables pupils to learn by participating in different activities out of the classroom.
+They can participate in games, creative arts, subject clubs, and entrepreneurship.